greatqiaotong/data-structures/stacks-and-queues/README.md

 Queues are used when:
 * We want to prioritise something over another
-* A resource is shred between multiple devices
+* A resource is shared between multiple devices

 A typical Queue needs the following set of functions to work perfectly: